StephhyL/NightLight/README.md

 GameApp was the second choice for my group's Lighthouse Lab bootcamp's final project.
 We ended up choosing to create Hodo (a collaborative whiteboard application) for our final project - go check it out (it's pinned on my profile).

 But GameApp is something that we wanted to pursue post-bootcamp because a group of us LHL alumni think it would be something fun to make that has a bit of nostalgia to it.
-Plus, it's an opportunity to further develop our exisiting skills while learning a new library - MaterialsUI!.
+Plus, it's an opportunity to further develop our exisiting skills while learning a new library - MaterialUI!.